 As elected representatives, the members of the Board of Education are responsible for setting policies and working with the Administration to implement them.
-The Board encourages residents from the ten component districts to attend its meetings held at the Foreman Center at 7:00 p.m. (unless otherwise noted) on the dates listed on the Monroe One BOCES website at www.monroe.edu/BOEmtgs.

 Student Accident Insurance

 Monroe One BOCES provides an insurance policy for all students covering accidental injuries that the student may sustain while in school, during school-sponsored activities, or while traveling to and from school.
 If your child qualifies for coverage under another policy, all claims must be made against that policy first.